 Hang out at the market on the Reeperbahn

 Spielbudenplatz, in the middle of the Reeperbahn, is a big square filled with food trucks, pop-up bars, and tables up and down to hang out at in the evenings.
 It has a mildly hipster vibe to it (it is in Sankt Pauli, after all), and you can be guaranteed to find all sorts of weird and wonderful characters there if you’re the people-watching type.
-You can also just about forget that outside of the confines of the food-truck zone you are surrounded by brothels, drunks and druggies.
+You can also just about forget that outside of the confines of the food-truck zone you are surrounded by brothels and suspicious characters.
 Similar to an oasis in a desert, if you will.

 Hafencity is another one of the sleeker areas of Hamburg, and involves a great many canals- kind of like Venice but with a far more industrial and less weathered vibe, and lovely to explore on a sunny afternoon.
 This is also the location which houses a great many museums, so if you’re up for learning a thing or two then I would say check it out (particularly the coffee museum, what a good subject to be learning about).